jspear16/jspear16/APSU_Coursework/README.md

 # APSU-Coursework Overview
 Various projects compiled together from different classes throughout my time at Austin Peay State University.
-This repository serves as a collection of all the projects I deem worthy of sharing with other.
+This repository serves as a collection of all the projects I deem worthy of sharing with others.

-This repository is structured by course, and in each course directory, there are various projects.
-Here is an overview of this repository.
+This repository is structured by course, and in each course directory there are various projects.
+Listed below is an overview of this repository.

 ## CSCI 2000
 Introduction to Computer Programming using c++